datastaxdevs/workshop-intro-to-cassandra/README.md

 - **For the keyspace name** - `chatsandra`.
 Please stick to this name, it will make the following steps much easier (you have to customize here and there otherwise).
 In short:

+_Note_: if you already have a `workshops` database, for instance from a previous workshop with us, you can simply create the keyspace with the `Add Keyspace` button in your Astra DB dashboard: the new keyspace will be available in few seconds.

 | Parameter | Value
 |---|---|
 | Database name | workshops  |
 | Keyspace name | chatsandra |

-- **For provider and region**: Choose and provider (either GCP, AWS or Azure).
+- **For provider and region**: Choose any provider (either GCP, AWS or Azure).
 Region is where your database will reside physically (choose one close to you or your users).

 - **Create the database**.
 Review all the fields to make sure they are as shown, and click the `Create Database` button.

-You will see your new database `pending` in the Dashboard.
+You will see your new database as `Pending` in the Dashboard.

 ![db-pending-state](https://github.com/datastaxdevs/shared-assets/blob/master/astra/dashboard-pending-1000-update.png?raw=true)